Faroito/Pac-man/ai_phantoms/README.md

-## The phantoms's ai :
+## The phantoms's AI :

 In order to create the enemy of pac man, I did some AI.

-These phantoms go, the most of the time, in direction of the player.
-Otherwise they go in a random direction.
+These phantoms go, most of the time, in direction of the player.
+Otherwise they keep going in a random direction.